Callan Rydz: 2020

-At the 2020 PDC World Darts Championship, Rydz's debut at the tournament, he won his opening game 3–2 in sets against Steve Lennon but lost to Danny Noppert in the second round.
+At the 2020 World Championship, Rydz's debut at the tournament, he won his opening game 3–2 in sets against Steve Lennon but lost to Danny Noppert in the second round.

 Rydz won Young Player of the Year at the 2020/21 PDC Awards Dinner.

 2021

+At the 2021 World Championship, Rydz lost in the second round to James Wade.

 On the 2021 PDC Pro Tour Rydz competed in the 2021 PDC Players Championship series and won his first PDC ranking title on 26 February, at Players Championship 2, beating Jonny Clayton 8–7 in the final.

 Rydz qualified for the 2021 World Matchplay, and on his debut he reached the quarter-finals, overcoming Glen Durrant 10–6, Rob Cross 11–8, before losing to Krzysztof Ratajski 16–8.
 He also made his World Grand Prix and European Championship debuts in 2021 but did not make it past the first round in either tournament.

 In October, Rydz defeated Gabriel Clemens 8–6 in the final of Players Championship 25, earning his second PDC ranking title.

 2022

-Rydz entered the 2022 PDC World Darts Championship as the top qualifier from the Pro Tour Order of Merit.
+Rydz entered the 2022 World Championship as the top qualifier from the Pro Tour Order of Merit.
 With whitewash wins against Yuki Yamada, Brendan Dolan and Nathan Aspinall, followed by a 4–1 win over Alan Soutar, Rydz reached the quarter-finals having only lost one set.
 He faced Peter Wright for a place in the semi-finals.
 Rydz had a 3–1 lead but bowed out of the tournament after Wright won the match 5–4 in a deciding set.

 In the 2022 PDC Players Championship series he was the runner-up at Players Championship 15, losing to Michael Smith 8–3 in the final.

 Rydz entered the 2022 Players Championship Finals as the 32nd seed.
 He defeated 33rd seed Madars Razma 6–5, 64th seed Ricardo Pietreczko 6–3, and 48th seed Keane Barry 10–8 to reach the quarter-finals where he lost to 24th seed Jonny Clayton 10–3.

 2023

+At the 2023 World Championship, Rydz lost in the second round to Josh Rock.

 On the 2023 PDC Pro Tour Rydz competed in the 2023 PDC Players Championship series.
 He won his third ranking PDC title at Players Championship 19, defeating Dave Chisnall 8–7 in the final.